- est. 1992 -

 New to Aikido?
 Read about our "Beginners program" here.

-Chris is Chief Instructor and started learning Aikido here in Brisbane.
-He has also been involved demonstrating Aikido overseas; for example in Beijing as part of the World Combat Games, and in New Zealand as a guest instructor.
+Chris is our Chief Instructor and started learning Aikido here in Brisbane.
+Since then he has also been involved in Aikido overseas, such as in Beijing performing demonstrations during the World Combat Games, and also instructing at seminars in NZ.
 Outside the dojo Chris is an acupuncturist and massage therapist.

-A native of the UK, Mark has trained extensively in Europe with notable teachers such as Chiba, Kanetsuka, and Tamura Sensei.
+Mark began his Aikido journey in the UK, with teachers such as Chiba, Kanetsuka, and Tamura Senseis before moving to Australia and training under Sugano Sensei and more recently with Takase Sensei.
 Aikido is a family affair for Mark with his son Luke (3rd Dan) also an active member of the dojo.
-He regularly teaches Monday and Thursday evening Beginners classes.
+He regularly teaches Monday and Thursday evening Beginners' classes.
+Mark is retired but retains some research interests as Emeritus Professor of Biomedical Engineering at QUT.

 David started his training in California in the mid-1980’s and has been instructing since 1995.
 He has been fortunate to have studied under Shibata Sensei, Kanai Sensei, Sugano Sensei and now Takase Sensei.
 His ‘day job’ is as an organisational psychologist.
 He takes the Sunday morning classes.